Born: 1715, Mimms Middlesex

 me very heavy reflections.
 In this family I was in the way of many & great

-temptations, so that at length I was obliged to leave my place, & got another
+at length I was obliged to leave my place, & got another

 in Putney, where all my convictions return’d, & a deep sense of my miserable